Our Staff

 • Krump and Freestyle

-"Colby “Ripcode” McLean has been a developing professional dancer in the street dance scene in Calgary for the past 7 years.
-Specializing in the style of Krump he has focused primarily on teaching, battling, and expanding the community and culture throughout Calgary and western Canada.
-He is one of the founding members of the Calgary based All styles crew Blasé and is a member of the largest Krump crew in western Canada Empirical Freedom.
-Recently he became a member of one of the top Krump fams in the world Rexx fam.
-He is a teacher and a community leader who promotes diversity and inclusion within any dance community he is a part of while also striving to educate those willing to learn as well as learn from anyone willing to teach."
+Colby “Ripcode” McLean has been a developing professional dancer in the street dance scene in Calgary for the past 7 years, specializing in Krump.
+He has focused primarily on teaching, battling, and expanding the community and culture throughout Calgary and western Canada.
+As one of the founding members of the Calgary-based all-styles crew Blasé and a member of the largest Krump crew in western Canada, Empirical Freedom, Colby has made a significant impact in the scene.
+Recently, he became a member of one of the top Krump families in the world, Rexx Fam.

 • Hip-Hop Foundations, Freestyle and Choreo